 I want to elaborate on a couple of topics not previously addressed:

-- If the brain is so full of DHA, then why does EPA (and not DHA) help with depression?
+- If the brain is so full of DHA, then why does EPA (and not DHA) help with mood*?

 - The concept of ‘Unopposed EPA’

 The best summary of the state of the science was published by Dr. Sublette of Columbia University Medical Center.
 She also has a website called MoodStudies.org

 Dr. Sublette found that mood was significantly improved when a fish oil formula had 60% or more EPA.*

-If the fish oil contained equal parts EPA and DHA or mostly DHA, there was no improvement in depression.
+If the fish oil contained equal parts EPA and DHA or mostly DHA, there was no improvement.

-Actually, DHA is contraindicated for depression per this publication.
+Actually, DHA is contraindicated for mood per this publication.

 But this flies in the face of two facts:

 - DHA is the major component of the brain – there is hardly any EPA in the brain

-- Depressed people have less DHA in their brain
+- People with poor mood health have less DHA in their brain

 We don’t have all the answers yet, but here are a few possible reasons:

 Mood may not be just brain-related*

 - We think of mood as being exclusively brain-related.
-I’ve argued that depression is partly gut-and-diet related.
-If you eat crap (sugar, wheat & vegetable oils), then your gut may become leaky and inflamed.
+I’ve argued that mood health is partly gut-and-diet related.
+If you eat crap (sugar, wheat & vegetable oils), then your gut may become leaky and, well, moody.